OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 <img src="Images/Chapters/0x04i/masa_framework.png" width="100%"/>

-> If you are a developer would like to participate, you should complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSdBl_eCNcUeUVDiB2duiJLZ5s4AV5AhDVuOz_1u8S9qhcXF5g/viewform).
+> If you are a developer and would like to participate, you should complete this [form](https://docs.google.com/forms/d/e/1FAIpQLSdBl_eCNcUeUVDiB2duiJLZ5s4AV5AhDVuOz_1u8S9qhcXF5g/viewform).

 Note that the limited nature of testing does not guarantee complete safety of the application.
 This independent review may not be scoped to verify the accuracy and completeness of a developer's Data safety declarations.
 Developers remain solely responsible for making complete and accurate declarations in their app's Play store listing.